 We focus on personalized relationships, meaningful services, and life-enriching programs that promote independence so our residents can live with dignity and respect.
 Our memory care program focuses on life-enriching experiences that encompass the Seven Dimensions of Wellness®.
 Each resident is encouraged to participate to the best of their ability.

 Our personalized plan offers five daily enrichment opportunities where residents are encouraged to participate in physical, mental and expressive activities.
 It helps residents feel secure, engaged and connected to their surroundings.

-We welcome the opportunity to introduce you to one of our Memory Care Neighborhood.
+We welcome the opportunity to introduce you to one of our Memory Care Neighborhoods.
 Our compassionate team will be happy to meet with you to help determine the right fit for your loved one.